-1.11 Add the following paragraph to subparagraph (b)(7)(ii) as follows:
+1.10 Add the following paragraph to subparagraph (b)(7)(ii) as follows:

-The Executive Officer may approve a request for new scheduled maintenance for:

-(A) Beginning with the 2024 model year certification applications (with full carryover to model years 2025 and 2026);
+The Executive Officer may approve a request for new scheduled maintenance for 2024 model year certification applications (with full carryover to model years 2025 and 2026).

-(B) Beginning with the 2027 model year certification applications (with full carryover to model years 2028, 2029, and 2030);

-(C) Beginning with the 2031 model year certification applications (with full carryover to model year 2032).

 The Executive Officer shall base his or her approval on a determination, derived from good engineering judgment, that a manufacturer has submitted detailed evidence supporting the need for the maintenance requested, and supporting data or other substantiation for the recommended maintenance category and for the interval suggested for emission-related maintenance.
 This provision does not apply to the components or systems designated as “Not Replaceable”, as specified in § 86.004-25 (b)(4)(vi) of the “California Exhaust Emission Standards and Test Procedures for 2004 and Subsequent Model Heavy-Duty Otto-Cycle Engines and Vehicles”, as last amended September 9, 2021.